 One-piece golf balls are great choices for courses that may have a lot of hazards around.
 This is due to the cheap cost which makes them great not only for golfing on a budget, but also good for the clumsy golfer that tends to lose balls frequently.

 While generally not as good for distance as the two and three piece balls, you usually get more than what you pay for, allowing great distance without breaking the bank.

-In contrast to the one-piece balls, two-piece golf balls have a more solid core, usually manufactured from resin, they are then coated in an extremely hard material, such as Surlyn.
-This design, in combination with a higher compression rating, make the ball slice through the air effortlessly, providing a longer range than other golf balls.
+In contrast to the one-piece ball, two-piece golf balls have a more solid core, usually manufactured from resin, they are then coated in an extremely hard material, such as Surlyn.
+This design, in combination with a higher compression rating, make the ball slice through the air effortlessly, providing a longer range.

 For example, the Titleist Velocity, our top pick for today’s article, is a 2-piece golf ball.

 However, due to the high compression, they tend to be harder to control than one-piece balls, meaning that these are more suited to avid golfers over newbies.
 The two-piece’s harder design does lend itself to the ball’s durability, though, so you will be able to use these longer as a result.